MatusChladek/Kiwi---Entry-task/README.md

 # Kiwi - Entry task

-My solution to Entry Task for Python weekend in Barcelona organized by Kiwi.com
+Repository contains my solution to Entry Task for Kiwi weekend in Barcelona and project created during the actual weekend.